keras-team/keras/docs/sources/index.md

 - numpy, scipy
 - Theano
     - See [installation instructions](http://deeplearning.net/software/theano/install.html#install).
-- PIL (optional, required if you use preprocessing.image)
+- h5py (optional, required if you use model saving/loading functions)
 - Optional but recommended if you use CNNs: cuDNN.

 Once you have the dependencies installed, clone the repo: